Fixed points of the EM algorithm and nonnegative rank boundaries: Proofs

 \section{Proofs}

 This appendix furnishes the proofs for all lemmas, propositions and corollaries in this paper.

-\begin{proof}[Proof of Lemma~\ref{lemma:EMfixed}] $(3) \Rightarrow (2)$: If $(A, \Lambda, B)$ remains fixed after one completion of the E-step and the M-step, then it will remain fixed after any number of rounds of the E-step and the M-step. \\ $(2)\Rightarrow (3)$: By the proof of \cite[Theorem~1.15]{ASCB}, the log-likelihood function $\ell_U$ grows strictly after the completion of an E-step and an M-step unless the parameters $(A, \Lambda, B)$ stay fixed, in which case $\ell_U$ also stays fixed.
-Thus, the only way to start with $(A, \Lambda, B)$ and to end with it is for $(A, \Lambda, B)$ to stay fixed after every completion of an E-step and an M-step. \\ $(2)\Rightarrow (1)$: If $(A, \Lambda, B)$ is the limit point of EM when we start with it, then it is in the set of all limit points.
-This argument is reversible, and so we also get $(1) \Rightarrow (2),(3)$. \end{proof}
+\begin{pf*}{Proof of Lemma~\ref{lemmaEMfixed}} $(3) \Rightarrow(2)$: If $(A, \Lambda, B)$ remains fixed after one completion of the E-step and the M-step, then it will remain fixed after any number of rounds of the E-step and the M-step.

+$(2)\Rightarrow(3)$: By the proof of \cite{ASCB}, Theorem~1.15, the log-likelihood function $\ell_U$ grows strictly after the completion of an E-step and an M-step unless the parameters $(A, \Lambda, B)$ stay fixed, in which case $\ell_U$ also stays fixed.
+Thus, the only way to start with $(A, \Lambda, B)$ and to end with it is for $(A, \Lambda, B)$ to stay fixed after every completion of an E-step and an M-step.